 Poe is generally regarded as the progenitor of the detective genre and is considered to be, in part, behind the popular rise of science fiction.
 His life mirrored the tragedies explored in his writing.
 His mother died when he was a child and he was raised by a foster family.
 Over the years which followed he lost jobs and money, married his young cousin, Virginia, and then lost her to tuberculosis.
-She is widely considered to be the inspiration behind many of his darkest, and most beautiful poems, such as ‘Anabel Lee.’
+Scholars consider Virginia to be the inspiration behind many of his darkest, and most beautiful poems, such as ‘Annabel Lee.’

 Best Edgar Allan Poe Poems

 This is one of Poe’s most popular poems.

 It follows the death of a beautiful woman, a theme that comes up throughout Poe’s works, and is intimately connected to his life.
 Life and death haunt the speaker of this poem.
 He thinks that he is somewhat to blame because their love was so strong.